How to File a California LLC or Corporation Amendment

 Step 2: Determine what information you need to update

-California is a bit unique in that they don’t provide corporations with a fillable form for the Certificate of Amendment; you’ll need to draft your own.
+California is a bit unusual in that they don’t provide corporations with a fillable form for the Certificate of Amendment; you’ll need to draft your own.
 Under state law, you can use your certificate to update this information:

 • The name of the corporation